gagma-tech/mydevtools/README.md

 # Add apis
-   clone the repository  and move dev branch add your apis  and make you share testing api before add it technology used
+   clone the repository  and move dev branch add your apis  and make you sure testing api before add it technology used

         - Lerna : for mono repo